0x42697262/obsidian_files/README.md

 ----
 # How to use this vault?
 Do a `git clone https://github.com/KrulYuno/obsidian_files.git` then open the vault in Obsidian.
-I think plugins are already included.
+Plugins are included.